Hang on - about to leave Holland in a French carriage? (5-3)

 'hang on' becomes 'wait' (I've seen this in another clue).

-'to leave' becomes 'go' (to go is to depart or leave).
+'to leave' becomes 'go' (both can mean to depart).

 'holland' becomes 'nl'.